divideandconquer/go-celery-api/README.md

   * The rabbitmq dns name / ip address (likely this is the load balancer's host name)
 * Port
   * The rabbitmq port (5672 or 5671 for ssl)
+* CN
+  * The common name on the SSL certs

 ## Running the API